Origin of Indus Valley Civilisation

 The origin of Indus Valley civilisation is devoid of any kind of battles or conflicts.
 The people of Indus Valley rather made deals instead of war and created a stable peaceful and prosperous culture.
 The Harappa Civilization has its significance for not only historians and archaeologists but for the people in general.
 It was best known for its spectacular city planning, its drainage system and had surpassed all other contemporary civilizations.

 As far as the origin of the word Indus is concerned, scholars are of the opinion that the name Indus is the origin of the word Hindu.
-Though the original Indian name of the river is Sindhu, the Greeks referred to the river as the "Indos" while the later Arabs referred to it as "Al-Hind."
+Though the original Indian name of the river is Sindhu, the Greeks referred to the river as the 'Indos' while the later Arabs referred to it as 'Al-Hind.'
 Eventually the name came to be applied to the people of the subcontinent, namely, the 'Hindi,' the 'Hindus' and the 'Indians.'
 It is believed that the Indus Valley Civilization belonged to the copper age as the presence of iron tools and implements has not yet been established at any part of this civilization.

 The oldest mention of the Indus Valley Civilisation is found in the works of Charles Masson in 1842.
 In 1856 while laying a railway track, British engineers came across an ancient city.
 They used the bricks from the ruined city to build the railway bed.
 Finally it was Alexander Cunningham, the director of the Archaeological Survey of British India, who presented to the world a seal from this ancient civilisation.
 In the year 1920, Indian archaeologists Dayaram Sahani and R.D Bannerjee undertook excavations on one of these mounds in Harappa.
 The archaeologists expected to find something, but never imagined that a city lay beneath the earth.
-Further excavation at different places in India and Pakistan, led to discovery of another large city Mohenjodaro with the recovery of at least 80 villages and towns related to this newly discovered civilization.
+Further excavation at different places in India and Pakistan, led to discovery of another large city 'Mohenjodaro' with the recovery of at least 80 villages and towns related to this newly discovered civilization.
 They named it Harappan after the first city they discovered.

-Town Planning in Indus Valley Civilization
+Town Planning in Indus Valley Civilisation

 The twin cities of Mohenjodaro and Harappa were centres of all activities commercial or socio religious cult in the Indus Valley civilization.
 Both cities were a mile square with defensive outer walls.
 Cities were divided into lower dwellings and the citadel housed important buildings.
 Most of these buildings were built with burnt or mud bricks and stones.
-Till date historians defer in awe witnessing the Great Granary or the Bath, both exclusive for its architectural inputs and planning.
+Till date historians are in awe witnessing the Great Granary or the Bath, both exclusive for its architectural inputs and planning.

-Language in Indus Valley Civilization
+Language in Indus Valley Civilisation

 It was Sir John Marshall who first suggested that the people of the Indus Civilization spoke in Dravidian language.
 Most scholars agreed with Marshall.
 On the other hand, Piero Meriggi, another historian suggested that they used Brahvi language, which is still used in Baluchistan.